 - Attach the girts, also known as the secondary framing, to the trusses.
 This is what will support your wall panels.

 - Install your wind bracing system.

-- Secure your truss legs with four (included) anchor bolts each.
+- Secure your truss legs with four (not-included) anchor bolts each.

 - Bolt the roofing trusses to the leg trusses.